 Lunch and a mighty fortress – Lochranza

-We were hungry after a morning spent walking so we made our way to the village of Lochranza to find somewhere nice for lunch.
+We were hungry after a morning spent rambling, so we headed to the village of Lochranza for lunch.
 The Sandwich Station seemed like the perfect option.
-It’s a tiny converted fire station selling soup, sandwiches and home baking.
-Thankfully it was a dry day so we grabbed a table outdoors.
+It’s a tiny converted fire station that sells soup, sandwiches, home baking and a decent cup of coffee.
+It was a dry day so we grabbed a table outdoors.

 A cute little robin hopped around our table looking for crumbs.

-Lunch was lovely and consisted of sandwiches made with fresh bread and Isle of Arran Cheese, homemade soup and Arran Ice Cream, mint choc chip for me and strawberry for Mr G.
+Lunch was tasty and consisted of sandwiches made with fresh bread and Isle of Arran Cheese, homemade soup and Arran Ice Cream, mint choc chip for me and strawberry for Mr G.

 The wee dug barked at the robin to scare it off and hamper its efforts to muscle in on the crumb action.
 As soon as his back was turned it returned.
-The boy was not best pleased at this blatant sign of defiance.
+The boy was not pleased at this cocky sign of defiance.

 The castle highlights for me were the black as the grave pit prison and the murder hole.
 Every castle worth its salt needs a murder hole.